 The historic Downtown Mall is a brick-laid pedestrian Main Street and it’s probably one of the first places you’ll go in Charlottesville.
 There are lots of local restaurants and boutiques, art galleries and historic theaters, and many offices and residential apartments.
 Even if you’re just window shopping and people watching, this is a must-do.

 The University of Virginia is so beautiful, it is one of the only college campuses in the world to be on the UNESCO World Heritage list.
-Some top landmarks are the iconic Rotunda building, the rustic stone Chapel, the gorgeous Pavilion Gardens bracketed by serpentine brick walls, Edgar Allan Poe’s room, the Pratt Gingko which erupts into golden leaves each fall, and the new Memorial to Enslaved Laborers honoring the African-Americans who built the University.
+Some top landmarks of the Grounds (not the campus!) are the iconic Rotunda building, the rustic stone Chapel, the gorgeous Pavilion Gardens bracketed by serpentine brick walls, Edgar Allan Poe’s room, the Pratt Gingko which erupts into golden leaves each fall, and the new Memorial to Enslaved Laborers honoring the African-Americans who built the University.